Grand Canyon Rafting Trips

 1-Day Whitewater Overview

-While on the river discover the rich traditions of the Hualapai people and travel downstream with a native guide.
+While on the river discover the rich traditions of the Hualapai people and raft downstream with a native guide.
 In addition, there is no requirement to hike in or out of the Grand Canyon.
-For those who want a bird’s eye view, the helicopter transport to the rim adds a highlight to rafting the Grand Canyon.
+For those who want a bird’s eye view, the helicopter transport to the rim adds a highlight to your day rafting the Grand Canyon.

 Start Your Grand Canyon Adventure